What is Menopause?

 Consequences of menopause on the health of women

-Beyond its actual symptoms (Menopausal symptoms: individual women, individual experiences, but you are not alone), menopause can lead to dangerous health outcomes for women.
+Beyond its actual symptoms, menopause can lead to dangerous health outcomes for women.
 The resulting imbalance in the body’s sex hormones prevents the ovaries from generating estrogen and releasing an egg each month.

 Unaddressed menopause can lead to numerous consequences.
 Here are just a few of them:

 - Osteoporosis: Postmenopausal women are susceptible to primary osteoporosis since osteoporosis is closely related to estrogen deficiency.
 During the menopausal transition period, the drop in estrogen leads to more bone resorption than formation, which might result in osteoporosis5.The prevalence of osteoporosis in postmenopausal women may reach 10%, in other words up to 1 postmenopausal woman in 10 may suffer from this disease 14.
 Osteoporosis leads to higher fragility in bones, hence to higher risk of fracture.
 It affects mostly wrist, hip and spine15.

 - Cardiovascular disease: In postmenopausal women, blood pressure starts to increase.
 LDL cholesterol, or “bad” cholesterol, tends to increase, while HDL, or “good” cholesterol, declines or remains the same.
 Triglycerides, certain types of fats in the blood, also increase.
 All these factors can lead to heart events6.